- Explore webinars to understand how content is delivered online

 Be confident and offer a guarantee

 Sandi recommends offering a 100% satisfaction guarantee.
-In Transforming Teams, Sandi is so confident that if a client isn’t happy, not only do they not pay but Sandi also pays them 10% of her quoted fee to compensate for their time.
+In her business, Sandi is so confident that if a client isn’t happy, not only do they not pay but Sandi also pays them 10% of her quoted fee to compensate for their time.
 She believes this strategy opens people up to giving webinars a go.
 Sandi also offers webinar support via emails, web information and phone for added client reassurance.